- 1 oz light rum

 - 3/4 oz fresh squeezed lemon juice

 This is the original recipe from Pat O'Brien's in New Orleans.
 It is a delightful simple sour with a bit of a bite coming from the citrus.
 The recipe comes via Jeff Berry's Beach Bum Berry Remixed (or his earlier Grog Log).
 Berry includes both aged rum and black rum in his definition of 'dark Jamaican rum' leaving the choice open.
-We're still working on it but you can't go wrong with Appleton Estate 12-year old.
+We have tried aged rum, Appleton Estate 12-year old, which works fine but is just too good for regular mixing.
+We have tried black rum, Gosling's Black Seal, one of the suggestions in Smuggler's Cove, but it lacks depth and has no aftertaste.
+Finally we settled on Plantation Original Dark—it hits the spot just right at a price that's clearly meant for mixing.